solana-labs/ecosystem/projects/Solatars.md

 status: live
 ---

-Solatars is a deflationary NFT collection on the Solana Blockchain that fuses two NFTs to create one rarer.
+Solatars is a deflationary NFT collection of 4,000 unique Borgs Soldiers that can be fused into 500 Borgs Captains.